blurrycontour/zuul-gerrit/doc/source/tenants.rst

             exclude-unprotected-branches.
 This currently only affects
             GitHub and GitLab projects.

+         .. attr:: exclude-locked-branches

+            Define if locked branches should be processed.
+            Defaults to the tenant wide setting of exclude-locked-branches.
+This currently only affects
+            GitHub projects.

          .. attr:: include-branches

             A list of regexes matching branches which should be processed.
 If omitted, all branches are included.
-            Operates after *exclude-unprotected-branches* and so may
+            Operates after *exclude-unprotected-branches* and
-            be used to further reduce the set of branches (but not increase it).
+            *exclude-locked-branches* and so may be used to further reduce the set of branches (but not increase it).

             It has priority over *exclude-branches*.